mir-group/flare/README.md

 ## Prerequisites
 1. To train a potential on the fly, you'll need to have a working installation of Quantum ESPRESSO on your machine.
 The instructions for installation can be found here: https://www.quantum-espresso.org/
 2. Our kernels and environment objects require the Python package numba.
 If you're using Anaconda, you can get it with the command "conda install numba".
-3. In order for unit testing to work,
+3. In order for unit testing to work:<br/>
-   a. set an environment variable called "PWSCF_COMMAND" to point to your pw.x Quantum ESPRESSO binary.
+   a. set an environment variable called "PWSCF_COMMAND" to point to your pw.x Quantum ESPRESSO binary.<br/>
    b. ensure you have the pytest python package installed.
 4. Add the flare directory to your Python path.